 Now there is 40GB free space behind C drive, but Extend Volume is still unavailable.

-- The partition you want to expand is FAT32, only NTFS or RAW style partition can be extended.
+- The partition you want to expand is formatted with FAT32, only NTFS partition can be extended.

-- Only available option is deleting drive D, if D is in Extended Partition, you have to delete all volumes in this Extended Partition and the Extended Partition itself.
+- The only method is deleting the contiguous D: drive, but if this drive is in Extended Partition, you still cannot extend C drive except deleting all Logical drives in this Extended Partition and the Extended Partition itself.

-To fix Extend Volume greyed out issue in Windows Server 2008 R2, it is very easy, follow the steps in the video:
+To fix Windows Server 2008 Extend Volume greyed out issue, follow the steps in the video: